-- 2.1.1 The freedom and effectiveness of the educational process depend upon the provision of appropriate conditions and opportunities for learning in an environment that is supportive of diversity among ideas, cultures, and student characteristics.
-The responsibility to secure, respect and protect such opportunities and conditions is shared by all members of the academic community.
-The primacy of the faculty's role and its unquestionable centrality in the educational process must be recognized and preserved.
-The primary intellectual purpose of the University-its intellectual content and integrity-is the responsibility of the faculty. - 2.1.2 The establishment and maintenance of the proper relationship between instructor and student are fundamental to the University's function, and require both instructor and student to recognize the rights and responsibilities which derive from it.
+2.1.1 The establishment and maintenance of the proper relationship between instructor and student are fundamental to the University's function, and require both instructor and student to recognize the rights and responsibilities which derive from it.
 The relationship between instructor and student as individuals should be founded on mutual respect and understanding together with shared dedication to the educational process.